julielaursen/Google-Data-Analytics-Bellabeat-Case-Study/README.md

 [1] 543
 ```

-In daily_Sleep there were 3 duplicate rows:
+In daily_sleep there were 3 duplicate rows:
 ```r
 > nrow(daily_sleep[duplicated(daily_sleep),])
 [1] 3